hightemp/go_mcp_server_mdurl/README.md

 A simple MCP (Model Context Protocol) server that provides tools for converting web content to Markdown format.

-## Features

-- Extract article content from a URL and convert it to Markdown
-- Convert entire HTML page from a URL to Markdown

 Server url: `http://127.0.0.1:8888`

 ## Tools